All of your frequently asked questions answered.

 Yes.
 The Mansion House, Waterfowl Lake Pavilion and Lakeside Pavilion are available for outside events.
 Click here for more information on renting the zoo.

 The Wild Things gift shop is located near the front entrance and features souvenirs and gifts for all ages.
-Visit our gift guide page to get other unique zoo gift ideas.
+Visit our shop page to get other unique zoo gift ideas.

 Yes.
 A grant from the Maryland State Department of Education provides free admission for qualified Maryland school, daycare, Head Start and home school students.
 Out of state schools also receive a discount.
 Click here to see our education page, for details.
 Advance reservations are required.